wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

 WP-Members 3.1.2 is primarily a feature update release (see changelog).
+Minimum WP version is increased to 3.6.
 WP-Members 3.1.0 is a major verion release, 3.1.1 contains a db settings change, please review the changelog.

 == Screenshots ==